x-hachiroku/tgsync/README.md

        "media": "/media", // Downloaded media files
-       "incomplete": "/incomplete", //Temporary directory for incomplete downloads "concurrent": 4, // Maximum number of concurrent media downloads "summary_interval": 30 // Interval in seconds to log progress summary }
+       "incomplete": "/incomplete", //Temporary directory for incomplete downloads "concurrent": 4, // Maximum number of concurrent media downloads "timeout": 60, // Timeout in seconds for each chunk or a photo "summary_interval": 30 // Interval in seconds to log progress summary }
    }